-The best way to experience this is to climb up to the top.
-The walk up should take between one to three hours, and will have any nature lover in their element.
-Once you have soaked up all of the views at the summit, you can take the cable car down for an enjoyable descent.
+The best way to experience Apsan Mountain Daegu is to climb up to the top.
+The walk up should take between one to three hours, and will have any nature lover in their element – this is one of the best things to do in Daegu South Korea.

-A great way to get to Apsan is to use the City Bus (see below).
-There is a specific stop for Apsan on the route.
+A great way to get to Apsan Park and the mountain is to use the Daegu City Bus (see below).
+There is a specific stop for Apsan on the bus route.
 From the Apsan bus stop, it is a 10-minute walk up to the cable car station.

-Purchase the ticket just near the entrance to the cable car.
-The cable cars run every 15 minutes on weekdays and it takes just 5 minutes to get to the top.
+Purchase the ticket to Apsan Mountain near the cable car entrance.
+The cable cars run every 15 minutes on weekdays and take just 5 minutes to get to the top.

-2. City Bus Tour
+2. Daegu City Bus Tour

-Hop on and off at attractions such as Kim Kwang-Seok Road, E World Duru Park, Suseong Lake Resort, Modern Culture Alley, and many more.
+Hop on and off at tourist attractions in Daegu such as Kim Kwang-Seok Road, E World Duru Park, Suseong Lake Resort, Modern Culture Alley, and many more.

-If you’re staying at the Novotel there is a stop just in front of the Crown Bakery.
+The city bus Daegu also offers discounts for other activities and there is Wifi on board.
+If you’re staying at the Novotel Daegu there is a stop just in front of the Crown Bakery.

 3. Seomun Market

-There is so much on offer here, and a visit will give you invaluable insight into the culture and bustle of this city.
+There is so much on offer at this Daegu market, and a visit will give you invaluable insight into the culture and bustle of this city.

 4. Kim Kwang Seok Street